 - if successful, must conduct a humanitarian project in the host district during the scholarship term that is measurable, sustainable, and community needs-based relating to scholar’s major area of study.

-The application reviewed and submitted to the District Global Grants Committee must be the official application found on the District 5280 web site for 2018-2019.
-The application is posted on the District website found here.
+The application reviewed and submitted to the District Global Grants Committee must be the official application found on the District 5280 website.

-Please email a copy of your complete application and electronic version of your transcript(s) to Mina Soroosh and Willa Erickson (contact information below)
+Please email a copy of your complete application and electronic version of your transcript(s) to Dr. Mina Soroosh and Ms. Katie Capra (contact information below)